-Q: What Can Microdermabrasion Do For Me?A: Microdermabrasion can reduce fine lines and wrinkles, reduce the appearance of facial blemishes, evens skin tone, minimizes large pores and revitalizes dull skin.
-Microdermabrasion helps skin regeneration by increasing its elasticity and collagen production.
+Q: What Can Microdermabrasion Do For Me?A: Microdermabrasion can reduce the appearance of fine expression lines, wrinkles, facial blemishes, evens skin tone, and revitalizes dull skin.
+Microdermabrasion helps skin regeneration by stimulating the skin.
 The skin looks fresh and feels smooth as soon as treatment is over.
-With microdermaabrasion, there is no recovery time and little to no discomfort.
+With microdermabrasion, there is no recovery time and little to no discomfort.

 Q: How Much Does Microdermabrasion Cost?A: After the initial purchase of the PMD Personal Microderm your monthly treatment costs including discs and lotions should total less than ten dollars.
 An office visit microdermabrasion treatment costs, on average, $75 to $200, depending on where it is performed and the area treated.
 For best results, more than one microdermabrasion session is needed.